tgthiag/tgthiag/README.md

 - 👋 Hi, I’m Thiago Carvalho
-- 👀 I’m interested to learn about Dev Android, Python and Data Science
+- 👀 I can code using Kotlin/Java & Python, my main app on Google Play Store is not listed here for strategic purposes.
-- 🌱 I’m currently learning Kotlin and python, and already creating some apps and softwares.
+- 🌱 I’m currently learning Dart/Flutter, and already creating some apps and softwares.
-- 📫 To reach me, just send me an email: tgthiag@gmail.com
+- 📫 To reach me, just send me an email: tgthiag@gmail.com, or just send a message: +55 11 979717703

 <!---
 tgthiag/tgthiag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.